Basics: Open Collector Outputs

 The buffer input goes into a logical NOT gate.
 The output of that NOT gate goes to the base of an NPN bipolar transistor.
 The emitter of the transistor is connected to ground and the collector of the transistor is connected to the output.
 This is the "open collector."

 When a logical input to the SN7407N is low, the output of the NOT gate is high, so the base of the transistor is held at a voltage above the emitter.
-This "turns on" the transistor, which means that if there is any voltage (above about 1.5 V) connected to the collector-- that is, connected to the output of the SN7407N channel --current will flow from the collector, through the transistor to ground.
-When a logical input to the SN7407N is high, the output of the NOT gate is low, so the base of the transistor is held low, at the same voltage as the emitter.
-The transistor is off, and does not conduct current.
-That is to say, no current flows to or from the output.
-It's as though the output is simply not connected to anything.
+This “turns on” the transistor, which means that if there is any voltage (above about 1.5 V) connected to the collector– that is, connected to the output of the SN7407N channel –current will flow from the collector, through the transistor to ground.

 So, where with most digital electronics, the output of a buffer (or other logic gate) is a "high" or "low" voltage, an open collector has two different states: Output transistor disabled or output transistor enabled.
 In other words, output (effectively) "not connected" or output connected, through a transistor, to ground.

 Here is a most basic example of how that can be useful.
-Suppose that an open collector output is outfitted with a "pull-up " resistor-- a moderate value resistor (typically 2.2k - 10k) connected to a positive power supply rail, say 12 V.
+Suppose that an open collector output is outfitted with a “pull-up ” resistor– a moderate value resistor (typically 2.2k – 10k) connected to a positive power supply rail, say 12 V.

 Then, when the output transistor is disabled (and the output is effectively "not connected"), the output will be pulled up to the power supply rail value, 12 V in this case.
 When the output transistor is enabled, the output is effectively connected to ground, and the output goes close to 0 V.